The Early Middle Ages 500 – 1000

 To an Agriculture based economy

 It has been estimated that the population of Europe doubled between 600 and 1000 from about 12 to around 20 million, an annual rather meagre growth of around a quarter of a percent.
 An estimated 15 million of them lived in the Carolingian Empire that included France, the Low Countries, half of Germany, Austria, and Italy.
 The population density is estimated at around 2 to 5 people per square kilometre.
-The increase of the population in the 9th and especially from the 10th century onwards saw an intensification of a more efficient agriculture based economy; this was largely due to the so called Medieval Warm Period (MWP).
+The increase of the population in the 9th and especially from the 10th century onward saw an intensification of a more efficient agriculture based economy; this was largely due to the so called Medieval Warm Period (MWP).
 During the period (800-1300) warmer weather increased to amount of arable land.
 Close to 100% of people who lived in Carolingian Europe at that time relied on agriculture for their survival.

 It is estimated that by the 10th century the population above the main river system had increased from 10,000 at the end of the Roman period to 40,000.